jenewland1999/MyNorthampton/README.md

 ## Google Lighthouse Audits

-As mentioned above this site was tested using Google Lighthouse Audit a tool for measuring website's performance, accessability, SEO and best practices.
+As mentioned above this site was tested using Google Lighthouse Audit a tool for measuring website's performance, accessibility, SEO and best practices.

 Here are the results from both mobile and desktop Lighthouse Audits: